The Sorrows of Young Werther: Cultural impact

 The Sorrows of Young Werther turned Goethe, previously an unknown author, into a literary celebrity almost overnight.
 Napoleon Bonaparte considered it one of the great works of European literature, having written a Goethe-inspired soliloquy in his youth and carried Werther with him on his campaigning to Egypt.
 It also started the phenomenon known as "Werther Fever," which caused young men throughout Europe to dress in the clothing style described for Werther in the novel.
 Items of merchandising such as prints, decorated Meissen porcelain and even a perfume were produced.
 Thomas Carlyle coined an epithet, "Wertherism", to describe the self-indulgency of the age that the phenomenon represented.
+When Goethe completed Werther, he likened his mood to one experienced “after a general confession, joyous and free and entitled to a new life”.
+For Goethe the Werther effect was a cathartic one, freeing himself from the despair in his life.

-The book reputedly also led to some of the first known examples of copycat suicide.
+The book reputedly also led to some of the first known examples of copycat suicide, also known as the "Werther effect".
 The men were often dressed in the same clothing "as Goethe's description of Werther and using similar pistols."
 Often the book was found at the scene of the suicide.
 Rüdiger Safranski, a modern biographer of Goethe, dismisses the Werther Effect "as only a persistent rumor."
 Nonetheless, this aspect of "Werther Fever" was watched with concern by the authorities – both the novel and the Werther clothing style were banned in Leipzig in 1775; the novel was also banned in Denmark and Italy.
 It was also watched with fascination by fellow authors.
 One of these, Friedrich Nicolai, decided to create a satirical piece with a happy ending, entitled Die Freuden des jungen Werthers ("The Joys of Young Werther"), in which Albert, having realized what Werther is up to, loaded chicken's blood into the pistol, thereby foiling Werther's suicide, and happily concedes Charlotte to him.
 After some initial difficulties, Werther sheds his passionate youthful side and reintegrates himself into society as a respectable citizen.